Kissing to Be Clever: "Time (Clock of the Heart)"

 "Time (Clock of the Heart)" appears as the lead track on side two on the reissued North American version of Kissing to Be Clever, which was reissued shortly after the single's release in March 1983.
 In Europe and other regions, it does not appear on the album, but instead was released as a stand-alone single on 19 November 1982.
-The Epic Records cassette version also included "Do You Really Want To Hurt Me" (Dub Version, featuring Pappa Weasel) & "Romance Beyond the Alphabet" ("Time" Instrumental).
+The Epic Records cassette version also included "Do You Really Want To Hurt Me" (Dub Version, featuring Pappa Weasel) and "Romance Beyond the Alphabet" ("Time" Instrumental).
 The track listing is as follows: